 Connect with colleagues

-Given these current circumstances, we feel more isolated and we feel more lonely.
+When working from home, we feel more isolated and we feel more lonely.
 “We are all experiencing the same circumstances and we can all support each other in this manner”.
 One way to relieve this stress is to remind each other that we have to go through this to keep each other safe and to remember that it will be over hopefully soon”.

 Knowing that our managers and workplace understand our particular circumstances, for example of having children at home, and that a task may take longer than anticipated to be completed is very helpful nowadays.
 For the most part, “people are understanding of this and know that there has to be some level of flexibility”, Dr. Vlachou said.